Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 Don't vanish, folks.

 Mexican trucks will be allowed to haul freight deeper into the United States under plans being hatched in Washington, D.C.
-That and a lot of other stuff it's going to tick you off.
+That and a lot of other stuff that's going to tick you off coming right up.